BocikTM/AdvPrompt/Readme.md

 ![advprompt](./assets/advprompt.png)

 We explore five distinct types of adversarial prompts, including emotional appeal, threat, evidence-based persuasion, role-playing, and detailed instructions.
-Experiments across four benchmarks demonstrate that AdvPrompt consistently reduces token usage while preserving performance.
-Notably, it achieves a 3x reduction in average response length on simple GSM8K questions for the Qwen3 model series, and delivers an average 40% token reduction across four benchmarks.
+Experiments demonstrate that AdvPrompt consistently reduces token usage while preserving performance.
+Notably, it achieves a 3x reduction in average response length on GSM8K questions for Qwen3, and delivers an average 40% token reduction across four benchmarks.
 For closed-source APIs, AdvPrompt reduces token usage on MATH-500 by 35% for Claude-3.7 and 47% for Gemini-2.5.

 ## Update